google/open-location-code/Documentation/Reference/App_Developers.md

 ## Displaying the result

-If the user specified a plus code in their query, the result should match.
+If the user specified a Plus Code in their query, the result should match.
-That is, it is easier to understand if they enter a plus code to get a plus code displayed as the result.
+That is, it is easier to understand if they enter a Plus Code to get a Plus Code displayed as the result.
-Searching for a plus code and displaying the result back to the user as "14°55'02.3"N 23°30'40.7"W" is confusing, unhelpful and should be avoided.
+Searching for a Plus Code and displaying the result back to the user as "14°55'02.3"N 23°30'40.7"W" is confusing, unhelpful and should be avoided.

-# Computing plus codes for places
+# Computing Plus Codes for places

-Superficially computing plus codes for places is trivial.
+Superficially computing Plus Codes for places is trivial.
 All that is needed is to call the `encode()` method on the coordinates, and then to display the code.

 The problem is that this only displays the global code, not the more convenient and easy to remember local code.